skwasim777/Weather-App/README.md

 ## Features
 - Dark Mode: Switch between light and dark themes for comfortable day and night use.
-- Weather Data: Get up-to-date weather information, including temperature and weather conditions.
+- Weather Data: Get up-to-date weather information, including temperature and weather conditions

 ## Technologies Used
 - HTML, CSS, JavaScript
 - Font Awesome for icons